 - a) The Aero Body is approved and samples or detailed drawings (to the satisfaction of the Technical Director) must be delivered to the Technical Director prior to the close of technical control at the first event of the season.
 The drawings must show the position of the "Aero Line".
 The aero line is the line that in side view is parallel to and 300 mm above a reference line that is touching at least one point of the lower body profile and leaves all the side surfaces of the Aero Body above (refer to Appendix, General: Fig. 11). - b) Approval is on a "per-Manufacturer" basis, where the Manufacturer is the company building a rolling chassis for the Moto2 class. - c) One update per component (ie. the 2 components are Front Fairing and Front Fender) is allowed at any time during the season, for each Manufacturer.
 Samples or drawings of the updated items must be delivered to the Technical Director prior to the updated items being used on track.
 The update may consist of using a previously-approved Aero Body component from the same manufacturer.
 Both the updated and the original Aero Body may be used (ie. each rider may have a maximum of 2 Aero Bodies available), but each Aero Body component is a separate approval and parts may not be interchanged between them.
 The 2 components of the Aero Body may be mixed, eg. the initial Front Fairing may be used on the motorcycle together with either the initial or the updated Front Fender (and vice versa). - d) Each approved Aero Body component (Front Fairing and Front Fender) may consist of different parts, all of which must be able to fit together on the motorcycle.
 The parts of each component are considered together as a "kit" and different options of the same part are not allowed.
 It is allowed that some parts of an approved Aero Body component may not be mounted on the motorcycle (eg. hand guards used in wet weather only). - e) Material may be removed (eg. trimming, drilling of holes, etc.) from Aero Body parts without affecting the approval, but material may not be added.
+However, for safety reasons it is permitted to add ducts to the front fender for the sole purpose of cooling the brake system including discs.
+All ducts must be pre-approved by the Technical Director before being used on track and the decision of the Technical Director will be final when determining what constitutes an approved cooling duct.

-- f) Modifications to the portion of the approved Aero Body below the Aero Line in a side view are allowed, provided that: - The only purpose of the modifications is to provide clearance from interfering covered motorcycle parts (eg. exhaust pipes, engine cases, etc.), and the design is such that providing clearance is the only effect, at the sole discretion of the Technical Director. - The new outer body surface is no more than 30mm offset outwards from the existing outer surface. - The total amount of the modified surface (ie. the sum of all the changes to the left and right sides) is less than 300 cm in side view.
+- f) Modifications to the portion of the approved Aero Body below the Aero Line in a side view are allowed, provided that: - The only purpose of the modifications is to provide clearance from interfering covered motorcycle parts (eg. exhaust pipes, engine cases, etc.), and the design is such that providing clearance is the only effect, at the sole discretion of the Technical Director. - The new outer body surface is no more than 30 mm offset outwards from the existing outer surface. - The total amount of the modified surface (ie. the sum of all the changes to the left and right sides) is less than 300 cm2 in side view.

-2.5.4.8 Wheel Rims
+2.5.4.8 Wheels